michael-sumner/go-make-things/content/articles/2018/2018-08-13-you-should-treat-browser-support-differently-for-css-and-js.md

 The content is still visible to everyone.

-## A mental modal to make this easier
+## A mental model to make this easier

 The easiest way to start coding like this: start with nothing but HTML.